Access to information

 How to access government information

 All government agencies are required to proactively release a range of information on their websites and in other formats that are accessible to the public.To access Council information:

-- is open access information that is readily available.
-If it is, they should tell you where and how you can get the information
+- open access information that is readily available.
+If it is, you will be advised where and how you can obtain the information

 - can be disclosed to you through "informal release".
 For example, where no third party personal information is involved